 Day 4: Pula, Porec, St. Mary’s Church in Beram.

 Day 6: Vrana, Sibenik.
 Transfer to Split.

-Day 8: Ston, Narona Museum.
-Dubrovnik Walking tour
+Day 8: Ston, Narona Museum in Vid.
+Dubrovnik Walking Tour.

 Day 11: Sokol Tower, Barbara Graveyard.
-Kotor Montenegro
+Kotor in Montenegro.

-Day 12: Durres, Albania.
-Ferry to Bari, Italy
+Day 12: Durres, Albania City Tour.
+Ferry to Bari, Italy.

 Join Far Horizons’ popular study leader and medieval specialist, Professor John France, along with only 13 others, to meander from northern Croatia through Bosnia & Herzegovna, Montenegro, and Albania, with a final stop in Bari, Italy.
 Explore Roman remains, magnificent castles, medieval churches and cathedrals filled with stunning paintings, and Ottoman fortified frontier villages.
 But wait there’s more!
 See beautifully-decorated medieval tombstones, lovely traditional villages little changed over the centuries, and trulli, characteristic dry-stone conical-roofed houses in Alberobello in Italy.